jackandcarter/DemiCat/README.md

 ## Extensibility

 The bot exposes REST endpoints that can be expanded to mirror other bots or to provide additional game integrations.

+## Logging

+HTTP routes emit structured logs to aid troubleshooting and correlation across services.
+Use `logging.debug` for incoming request data and validation steps, `logging.info` for successful Discord API calls or websocket broadcasts, and `logging.error` for failures.
+Every log entry from event and template routes includes `event_id`, `guild_id`, and `channel_id` fields to allow cross-system tracing.